Chevrolet Lumina: Markets

+Fourth generation (2006)

+The fourth generation Lumina was released in 2006, based on the Holden Commodore (VE).
+It was named the Car Middle East car of the year in 2007.
+In 2008 a coupé utility variant, the Lumina Ute was released in South Africa, based on the Holden Ute.

+In the Middle East the Lumina was available in four trims: LS, LTZ, S, and SS.
+It was powered by a 3.6-liter V6 for all trims but the SS, which had the 6.0-liter V8.
+In South Africa Lumina models were sold only in the SS trim, in 2011 the model designation changed to SSV.

+The Chevrolet Lumina was discontinued in 2011 in the Middle East, and 2013 in South Africa.

+In 2008 the Chevrolet Special Vehicles CR8 was released, based on the Holden Special Vehicles ClubSport R8 and slotted above the Lumina SS.

 Philippines model

 The Chinese-built Buick Regal was sold in the Philippines from 2005 to 2006 as the Chevrolet Lumina.
 GM had withdrawn from the Philippines in 1985 along with Ford, finding the political and economic situation there untenable.
 This left only Nissan and Mitsubishi operating in the Filipino market.
 In 1997, GM returned with the Opel brand, and introduced the Opel Vectra, Opel Omega, and, shortly thereafter, the Tigra and Astra.
 In 2000, Chevrolet returned with the Chevrolet Suburban and Chevrolet Savana, with GM dealerships being rebranded as GM AutoWorld.
 However, Opel struggled in the Filipino market, with Japanese automakers accounting for 80% of the total market by the year 2000.
 After the discontinuation of the Omega, the Vectra became Opel's largest sedan offering in the market.
 The Vectra struggled against rivals like the Nissan Cefiro, Honda Accord and Toyota Camry.
 GM withdrew the brand in 2003, leaving them without a car in the mid-size segment.
 In 2005, GM introduced the Chevrolet Lumina as a competitor to the growing mid-size sedan market.